skytable/docs/docs/load-testing.md

 ## Benchmark workloads

 Workloads are used to emulate various usage scenarios, for example by varying the read/write proportions, changing the distributions of keys and such.
-While we intend to add more workloads down the line, the one that is used by default is described below.
+While we intend to add more workloads down the line, the default workload is currently `uniform_std_v1`.

 ### `uniform_std_v1`

-This workload executes an uniform sequence of operations (hence called "uniform").
+This workload executes an uniform proportion of operations (hence called "uniform") for unique rows.
 It does the following:

 - Creates a space `db`
 - Creates a model `db.db` with the following definition: `create model db.db(k: binary, v: uint64)`
 - Now:
-  - 1,000,000 unique rows are inserted using `INSERT`
+  - 1,000,000 unique rows are inserted using `INSERT` (in parallel)
   - 1,000,000 of the unique rows that were created in the previous step are modified using `UPDATE`
   - 1,000,000 of the unique rows that were created and modified earlier are fetched using a `SELECT`
   - 1,000,000 of the unique rows that were created are individually removed using `DELETE`